Jk319/Freshify-Fresh_vs_Rotten/README.md

 # Fresh_vs_Rotten
-# 🎉 Exciting News! 🎉
+# Exciting News! 🎉

-I am thrilled to announce a major milestone in academic I have successfully published my research paper in the 4th IEEE International Conference, International Conference on Computing, Communication, and Intelligent Systems (ICCCIS)!✨
+I am thrilled to announce a major milestone in academic I have successfully published my research paper in the 4th IEEE International Conference, International Conference on Computing, Communication, and Intelligent Systems (ICCCIS)!

 My paper, centered around "Classification of Rotten Fruits vs Fresh Fruits Using Sequential Model with Convolutional Neural Network," reflects my dedication and expertise in this fascinating field.
 Thrilled to contribute to the intersection of technology and agriculture, paving the way for a smarter and more efficient approach to fruit quality assessment. 🔗